andefined/twitterfarm/README.md

 ## Contributing
 1. Fork it
 2. Create your feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'feature-name'`
+3. Commit your changes: `git commit -am feature-name`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request